Fossils as Unique Gem Materials

 Many people’s experience with fossils is limited to museums and shark’s teeth.
 However, some fossils make for great jewelry!
 Each fossil tells a unique story.

 When most people think of fossils, they think of dinosaurs.
-The human fascination with these long-extinct giants extends well beyond museums.
+The human fascination with these long-extinct beasts extends well beyond museums.
 Though the reconstructed skeletons are a sight to behold, when cut and polished, gem-grade bone makes a unique and colorful jewelry material.
 As the bone becomes fossil, minerals (often colorful agate) replace its cells.
 The resulting patterns make for interesting, unique jewelry pieces.
 Though most gembone is legal, smugglers sometimes transport this material across borders.
 Always purchase from a trusted seller to ensure that your gembone is legal.

 Ammonites are marine molluscs that died out with the dinosaurs.
-Ammolite is gem-grade, iridescent ammonite shell, and occurs only in Late Cretaceous sediments in the Rocky Mountains.
+Ammolite is gem-grade, iridescent ammonite shell, which occurs only in Late Cretaceous sediments in the Rocky Mountains.
 Made primarily of aragonite, the same material as pearl, ammolite can display any color of the rainbow with bright iridescence.
 Intense red, orange, and green are the most common, but bright blue, yellow, and purple also occur.
 Quality factors include the number of colors seen, iridescence, and the degree to which the specimen can be rotated with visible color play.
 Ammolite jewelry will certainly receive many compliments.

 If you’re looking for something with a touch of danger, a toxic gem may be right up your alley.
 Arsenic, lead, mercury, and hexavalent chromium are responsible for many deaths and environmental catastrophes.
-However, when handled safely and responsibly, these unique gem materials may be cut and set into an assembled stone that’s safe for wear.
+However, when handled safely and responsibly, the following unique gem materials may be cut and set into an assembled stone that’s safe for wear.

-For any toxic material, carefully review its Material Safety Data Sheet for recommended handling guidelines.
+For any toxic material, carefully review its Material Safety Data Sheet (MSDS) for recommended handling guidelines.
 While skin contact is fine for many substances, as long as you wash your hands, others are skin irritants or can be absorbed through the skin.
 Always avoid breathing in dust from these minerals, as particles can remain in your lungs and cause long-term health problems.

 Faceted cinnabar looks like bright red candy, but tasting it is definitely not recommended.
 Ancient civilizations used cinnabar as a pigment, and many “cinnabar” items are, in fact, wood covered in a cinnabar lacquer.
 Since research has revealed mercury’s toxicity, some jewelers have opted to coat wood with other red pigments to imitate this gem.

 Red-orange to yellow-orange in color, this mineral can have bright, saturated color.
-Crocoite posses little danger from simple skin contact.
+Crocoite poses little danger from simple skin contact.
 Nevertheless, it’s still a good idea to wash your hands after handling.
 As an assembled gem, its toxicity and softness won’t be an issue for jewelry wear, and the bright color of this gem could shine.

 Unique Gem Materials from Space